Luci-MG/Under-the-Hood/docs/fundamentaldives/FundamentalPrinciples/SOLID.md

 ---

 ## **Dependency Inversion Principle**
-High-level modules should not depend on low-level modules. **Both should depend on abstractions**.
+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.

-??? example "Violation Example"
+??? danger "Violation Example"
     ```java
     // Violates DIP: High-level class depends on a specific implementation.
     class SQLDatabase {